peterfarrar/principles-of-management-notes/notes_ch_04.md

 More informal and flexible.
 “Networks have two salient characteristics: clustering and path length.
 Clustering refers to the degree to which a network is made up of tightly knit groups while path lengths is a measure of distance—the average number of links separating any two nodes in the network.”
-More organic, network teams form naturally, finding the individuals annd resources necessary to the vision and eeds of the mission, unless the organization or leaders withing the organization obstruct this.
+More organic, network teams form naturally, finding the individuals annd resources necessary to the vision and needs of the mission, unless the organization or leaders withing the organization obstruct this.
 “The networked
 organization is one that is connected together by informal networks and the demands of the task, rather than a formal organizational structure.
 The network organization prioritizes its ‘soft structure’ of relationships, networks, teams, groups and communities rather than reporting lines.”
 Advantages are similar to organic, horizontal and matrix structures.